Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 7 layer dip cups are a fun and adorable take on everyone’s favorite 7 layer dip.
-Set up in individual portions, these snack-sized appetizer cups are great for grabbing, mingling, and make for super easy serving!
+Set up in individual servings, these snack-sized appetizer cups are great for grabbing, mingling, and make for super easy serving!

 7 layer dip ingredients.